 With so many possible activities available during a visit to the Outer Banks, perhaps you think you already know all you need to about Corolla's immense Art Nouveau mansion (now known as Whalehead), its wealthy industrialist builder and owners and its golden years as a sportsman's paradise, hosting privileged hunters and fishermen for extended periods.
 But have you heard about the ghosts?

 Of course, it is widely known that the Outer Banks has had no shortage of colorful history, turmoil and tragedy.
 The troubled history of the area goes back to early 1700s when pirates and privateers sailed through long gone inlets to take shelter in these shallow waters.
 Since then, its moniker "Graveyard of the Atlantic" has been well-earned thanks to the prevalence of deadly storms and rough seas that have sent many ships and their crews to the bottom of the sea or crashing to their doom on the shoals and beaches over the course of the past 300 years.
 Could this be part of the reason the area has a reputation for the supernatural?
 Perhaps.
 Reasons aside, a number of ghost stories predate the building of the Whalehead mansion and plenty surround Whalehead itself.
-Whalehead acknowledges this haunted history with two ghost tours, the Daylight Ghost Tour and the nighttime Moonlight Legend, Lore and Ghost Tour (see tour details and schedules at the end of the article).
+Whalehead acknowledges this haunted history with the nighttime Moonlight Legend, Lore and Ghost Tour (see tour details and schedules at the end of the article).